How To Get Rid of Gnats in Plants Using Dish Soap

 1. Get an empty bowl.
 Any similar container will also work.

-4. Add a teaspoon of sugar to the mixture for better results.
+Although optional, you can add a teaspoon of sugar to the mixture for better results.

 You can be flexible with the quantity of apple cider vinegar and dish soap you add to the bowl.
 The only thing to keep in mind is to add both liquids in equal parts.